fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/SDK reference/Use the .NET SDK.md

 DefaultAcsClient client = new DefaultAcsClient(clientProfile);
 ```

-Create or view your AccessKeyId and AccessKeySecret on the [AccessKey Management](https://ak-console.aliyun.com) page in the Alibaba Cloud console.
+Create or view your AccessKeyId and AccessKeySecret on the [AccessKey](https://partners-intl.console.aliyun.com)page in the console.

 ## Initiate a call {#section_xsr_yj2_zdb .section}